Mount Panorama Circuit: The Pit Straight

 The Pit Straight of Mount Panorama, which is adjacent to the pit complex, has a different start line and finish line.
 For the standing start only, the start line is 143 m closer to Hell Corner so that traffic does not go too far around Murray's Corner when the start grid is formed.
 The finish line is positioned such that all of the pit bays are located after it.

 Hell Corner

 The common misconception of nomenclature due to the accidents that happen at this turn are widespread.
 Hell Corner was named after a tree stump that existed on the apex of the turn.
-It was believed that any motorcycle riders who hit the stump would die in an act of folly and thereby be doomed to an eternity of death.
+It was believed that any motorcycle riders who hit the stump would die in an act of folly and thereby be doomed to an eternity of birth.